statista/docs-developers/docs/index.md

 _Result:_

-The HTML specification is maintained by the W3C.
+The Content-Mixer is used in Statista's Queuing to enrich content data with user data.
+It consumes messages created by the Content MLS.
 ```
 --8<-- "includes/abbreviations.md"
 ```